Using Maximum Entry-Wise Deviation to Test the Goodness-of-Fit for Stochastic Block Models: A new goodness-of-fit test for the stochastic block model

 where $TW_1$ denotes the Tracy-Widom distribution with index 1 and $\lambda_i(A)$ denotes the $i$-th largest eigenvalue of the matrix $A$.
-Further, to test $H_0: k=k_0\,\,\,vs\,\,\, H_1: k>k_0$, \cite{Lei:2016} proposed to obtain $\widehat{\sigma}$ using spectral clustering (under $k=k_0$) and developed the following test statistic:
+Further, to test (1), \cite{Lei:2016} proposed to obtain $\widehat{\sigma}$ using spectral clustering (under $k=k_0$) and developed the following test statistic:

 where $\sigma_0$ in $\widetilde{A}$ has been replaced by $\widehat{\sigma}$.
-Note $T_{n,k_0}$ is a Bonferroni correction, and the corresponding level $\alpha$ rejection rule is then
+Note $T_{n,k_0}$ is a Bonferroni correction, and the corresponding level-$\alpha$ rejection rule is then

 where $t_{\alpha}$ is the $\alpha$-th quantile of the $TW_1$ distribution for $\alpha\in (0,1)$.
-We note that better than many previous methods, the number of communities $k$ in \cite{Lei:2016} is allowed to grow as $n$ increases, but at the rate of $k=o(n^{1/6})$, which suggests that the test may not perform well when $k$ is large (see Simulation 2 in Section~\ref{section:simulation}).
+As an improvement to many previous methods, the number of communities $k$ in \cite{Lei:2016} is allowed to grow as $n$ increases, but at the rate of $k=o(n^{1/6})$, which suggests that the test may not perform well when $k$ is large.

-We aim to develop a new test statistic that allows $k$ to grow, up to a logarithm factor, linearly with $n$, and is able to test the fitness of the stochastic block model in both hypothesis tests (1) and (2); moreover, the test statistic can be extended to the degree-corrected stochastic block model.
+We aim to develop a new test statistic that allows $k$ to grow, up to a logarithm factor, linearly with $n$, and is able to test the goodness-of-fit of stochastic block models in both hypothesis tests (1) and (2).
+Most existing work in the literature have only considered the hypothesis test (1), while as we will see, as a natural by-product of our result, we are also able to consider the hypothesis test (2), which is often of practical interest as well.
+Moreover, the proposed test statistic can be extended to the degree-corrected stochastic block model.
 Specifically, we propose a new test statistic based on the maximum entry-wise deviation:

 where $\widehat{\rho}_{iv} = \frac{1}{ \sqrt{\mid\sigma_0^{-1}(v)/\{i\}\mid} } \sum_{j\in\sigma_0^{-1}(v)/\{i\}} \frac{ A_{ij}-\widehat{B}^{\sigma_0}_{\sigma_0(i)\sigma_0(j)} }{ \sqrt{\widehat{B}^{\sigma_0}_{\sigma_0(i)\sigma_0(j)}(1-\widehat{B}^{\sigma_0}_{\sigma_0(i)\sigma_0(j)})} }$, and $\sigma_0^{-1}(v)/\{i\}$ denotes the set of nodes, excluding node $i$, that belong to community $v$ in $\sigma_0$.